Come, my beloved

 If she is a wall, we will build

-a silver turret upon her.
+turret upon her.

 If she is a door, we will bolt her